Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word take is a verb that translates as "take":

-What pencil have you taken?
-What pen did you take?
+What pencil have you taken?-Which pen did you take?

 [ˈpiːpl]

-All people want to live in peace.– All people want to live in the world.
+All people want to live in peace.– All people want to live in peace.

 There were a lot of people in the house.- There were a lot of people in the house.